aaryadevg/CMPG-323-Overview-35553367/README.md

 ## Bug Fixes branch

-The bug fixes branch will have a collection of bug fixes, which will be merged into the master branch and the feature branch, refer to the diagram below.
+The bug fixes branch will have a collection of bug fixes, which will be merged into the feature branch and therefore eventually into the master branch, refer to the diagram below.

 <img src="branch_strat.png" alt="Branching strategy diagram">